 - Sleeping more than usual

-- Poor appetite, nausea or vomiting, especially in younger children
+- Stomachache, poor appetite, nausea or vomiting, especially in younger children

 When a child has a cough, hoarseness, red eyes and runny nose, it may be due to a virus, the flu or a different illness rather than strep.

-The health provider will examine your child, check for signs and symptoms and do a strep test.
+The doctor or health care provider will examine your child, ask about signs and symptoms, and test for strep.

 Treatment with Antibiotics

-- Give your child lots of liquids, such as water, Pedialyte®, apple juice or popsicles.
-Give small amounts of liquid often.
+- Give them lots of liquids, like water, Pedialyte®, diluted apple juice, or popsicles.
+Give small amounts of liquid often (Picture 2).

-- Give soft foods that are easy to swallow, such as applesauce, mashed potatoes, hot cereal or eggs.
+- Give soft foods that are easy to swallow, like applesauce, mashed potatoes, hot cereal, or eggs.
 Your child may not want to eat much if it hurts to swallow.

-- For children over age 6 who are able to gargle without swallowing, a mixture of ½ teaspoon of table salt in 8 ounces of warm water.
-Swish and gargle the mixture 2 to 3 times a day for the next few days.
-Do not let your child swallow the salt water; have him spit it out.
+- For children over age 6 who are able to gargle without swallowing, mix ½ teaspoon of table salt in 8 ounces of warm water.
+Have them swish and gargle the mixture 2 to 3 times a day for the next few days.
+Do not let your child swallow the salt water; have them spit it out.